imcf/zeiss-lightsheet-bigstitcher/README.md

 The scripts set default parameters that worked for several different usecases.

 ## Requirements
-forked multiview-reconstruction-0.11.4-SNAPSHOT.jar which includes a Zeiss Lightsheet 7 reader (orops to @lguerard) https://github.com/imcf/multiview-reconstruction/releases/tag/0.11.4
+forked multiview-reconstruction-0.11.4-SNAPSHOT.jar which includes a Zeiss Lightsheet 7 reader (props to @lguerard) https://github.com/imcf/multiview-reconstruction/releases/tag/0.11.4

 If you would like to use the "convert to Imaris" function,